-The remuneration of councillors is regulated by the Local Governance (Scotland) Act 2004 (Remuneration) Regulations 2007 (SSI No. 2007/183) / Amendment Regulations 2017 (SSI No. 2017/66).
+The remuneration of councillors is regulated by the Local Governance (Scotland) Act 2004 (Remuneration) Regulations 2007 (SSI No. 2007/183) as amended most recently by the Local Governance (Scotland) Act 2004 (Remuneration) Amendment Regulations 2019 (SSI 2019/23).
 The Regulations provide for the grading of Councillors for the purposes of remuneration arrangements, as either the Leader of the Council, the Provost, Senior Councillors or Councillors.
 These regulations also set out the amounts a councillor may be paid for being a Convenor or Depute Convenor of a Joint Board.
 This is inclusive of any amount payable to them as either a Councillor or Senior Councillor.